Laravel Sanctum API Routes: Protect Endpoints Step by Step

 });

-With this middleware in place, only authenticated requests with a valid Sanctum token will be able to access the protected routes.
-We created these routes in a previous article named Laravel 11 for Beginners: API Resources.
+With this middleware in place, only authenticated requests with a valid Sanctum token can access the protected routes.
+We created these routes in a previous article named Laravel 13 for Beginners: API Resources.

 We explain Laravel Sanctum Cookie based session Authentication for SPAs and API Token Authentication for Mobile Apps in detailed posts.